 Furthermore, authenticity is the bedrock of innovation.
 When you focus on pleasing people instead of better ways to help you company, your creativity dies.

 “If you copy other people, you are an impersonator.
 When you remake the work of other people in ways that it becomes your own work, you are authentic.
 When authenticity leads you to break the rules and change the world, you are a rebel.
-With authenticity, rebels find greatness.
+With authenticity, rebels change the world.

 The failed expectations of others undermine leadership as much as any other event.